BlueBrain/NeuroM/doc/source/index.rst

 NeuroM
 ======

-NeuroM is a Python-based toolkit for the analysis and processing of neuron morphologies.
+NeuroM is a Python-based toolkit for the analysis and processing of morphologies.

 .. toctree::
    :hidden: